galaxycube/dx-courier/README.md

 Right now it allows you to CREATE, GET LABEL, AMEND (date only) and DELETE consignments.

 Currently DX's REST API doesn't include functionality for live tracking or webhooks.
-I'll be adding this in after having some real world data by wrapping their front end tracking systems.
+This has been added by wrapping their front end tracking systems.

 It's been tested with Mainland U.K addresses only just now.